Zamiell/stardew-valley/Min-Max_Guide.md

 * Check the beach for foragables + artifact spots.
 * Fish until 9 AM.
 * At Willy's shop, sell all fish + any extra beach foraging items.
 Buy bait until you only have 75g left.
 (However, if you already found a copper ore from a fishing chest, you can spend all money on bait.)
+  * Technically, we could defer selling some fish until we have the Fisher profession.
+However, this has three problems.
+First, it is only worth it if you would gain more money than around an hour of fishing at the mountain lake.
+Second, you can only bring so many fish back with you when you pass out at the end of Spring 3.
+Third, the next convienent place to buy bait is on Spring 5 after turning in the pickaxe, and there is almost no spare time on this day.
+Thus, it is overall simpler and much less risky to sell the fish now.
 * Empty the contents of the chest and pick it up.
 (To pick up a chest without a pickaxe, select an empty square on the toolbar and spam left-click.)
 * If you saved 75g, go to Clint and buy a copper ore (75g) in order to initiate the Clint cutscene tomorrow.
 (You do not have to drop the copper on the ground.)
 * Go to the forest river.
 The best spot to fish is casting downwards 6 tiles to the left of Leah's door.
 Place the chest one tile above and to the right of you.